voostindie/magisto/README.md

 ## Background

 At the company I work for there are a lot of Git repositories containing documentation in Markdown format.
-Although our Git repository manager ([Stash](http://www.atlassian.com/stash)) has a webbased viewer that nicely renders Markdown as HTML, that interface is too complex for most audiences.
+Although our Git repository manager ([Stash](http://www.atlassian.com/stash)) has a web-based viewer that nicely renders Markdown as HTML, that interface is too complex for most audiences.
 Most users want to view the documentation without distractions (commits, branches, tags, diffs...
 WTF?!).

 ## Installation